iuliaferoli/backtoengineering/README.md

 In short: you're free to use, adapt, and build on this project for non-commercial purposes with attribution.
 Commercial use of the content is not permitted.
 The curated links point to third-party resources, which remain under their own licenses.

+First-time contributors sign a CLA on the PR (one click, you keep ownership).
+Why: the map stays free and open source forever; the CLA keeps future paid features like progress tracking possible without chasing every past contributor.